Ideal length of paragraph in academic writing

 Digression in academic writing is often frowned upon.
 This also means that the conclusion should be naturally linked to the introduction.
 If the writer wishes to develop a new or a different topic, then this should be in a new paragraph.

-When the document has been written, it is a good idea to read it through in order to see that each paragraph maintains one topic.
+When the document has been written, it is a good idea to read it through in order to see that each paragraph is focused on a topic - not multiple and different ideas.
 Although there are no set rules for how long a paragraph should be, sometimes, it can be obvious that a paragraph is too long or too short.
 If it is too long, it could mean that the writer has presented multiple topics; therefore, it would be helpful to divide the paragraph into two, with each one concentrating on one topic.

-If a paragraph is too short, it could mean that the topic has been inadequately researched, in which case further research should be conducted enabling more text to be added to the paragraph.
-Furthermore, it is always wise to abide by the house rules (if there are any) as it is not unknown for some educational institutions or universities to set their own rules for paragraph length.
+If a paragraph is too short, it could mean that the idea has been inadequately developed, in which case further research should be conducted enabling more text to be added to the paragraph.
+Furthermore, it is always wise to abide by the house rules (if there are any), as it is not unknown for some educational institutions or universities to set their own rules for paragraph length.

 The Ultimate Proofreader is the leading provider of proofreading services UK.